Beliavsky/Fortran-code-on-GitHub/README.md

 [fluidity](https://github.com/FluidityProject/fluidity): open source, general purpose, multiphase computational fluid dynamics code capable of numerically solving the Navier-Stokes equation and accompanying field equations on arbitrary unstructured finite element meshes in one, two and three dimensions

+[FLUSI](https://github.com/pseudospectators/FLUSI): Fluid-Structure-Interaction / MHD Research Code, from pseudospectators.
+Relies on Fourier transforms for derivatives and the volume penalization method to include obstacles.

 [fluxo](https://github.com/project-fluxo/fluxo): solves linear and nonlinear advection diffusion equations, for example the compressible Navier-Stokes equations, the resistive magneto-hydrodynamic equations and others

 [fosolvers](https://github.com/mianzhi/fosolvers): suite of free and open source solvers, created with the goals of solving practical engineering problems and being easy to hack, by mianzhi